Learning low-rank latent mesoscale structures in networks

-In Figure~\ref{fig:Figure4}, we use our {NDL and NDR} algorithms to perform two types of network denoising.
-We can think of these two types of network denoising as distinct binary-classification problems.
-One of them is network denoising with \textit{subtractive noise} (which is often called edge `prediction'~\cite{zhou2021, liben2007link, menon2011link, kovacs2019network, guimera2020one}, and the other is network denoising with \textit{additive noise}~\cite{correia2019handling}.
-In each scenario, we suppose that we are given an observed network $G=(V,E)$ with a node set $V$ and an edge set $E$ and that we are asked to find an unknown network $G'=(V,E')$ with the same node set $V$ but a possibly different edge set $E'$.
-We interpret $G$ as a corrupted version of a `true network' $G'$ that we observe with some uncertainty.
-We interpret edges and non-edges in $G$ as `false relations' and `false non-relations', respectively.
-In the subtractive-noise setting, we assume that $G$ is a partially observed version of $G'$ (i.e., $E\subsetneq E'$), and we seek to classify all non-edges in $G$ as `positives' (i.e., edges in $G'$) or `negatives' (i.e., non-edges in $G'$).
-In the additive-noise setting, we suppose that $G$ is a corrupted version of $G'$ that includes {false} edges (i.e., $E\supseteq E'$), and we seek to classify all edges in $G$ into `positives' (i.e., edges in $G'$) and `negatives' (i.e., non-edges in $G'$).
+We consider the following `network-denoising' problem (which is closely related to the anomalous-subgraph-detection problem in Figure \ref{fig:anomaly_detection}).
+Suppose that we are given an observed network $G_{\textup{obs}}=(V,E_{\textup{obs}})$ with a node set $V$ and edge set $E_{\textup{obs}}$ and that we are asked to find an unknown {network} $G_{\textup{true}}=(V,E_{\textup{true}})$ with the same node set $V$ but a possibly different edge set $E_{\textup{true}}$.
+We interpret $G_{\textup{obs}}$ as a corrupted version of a `true network' $G_{\textup{true}}$ that we observe with some uncertainty.
+To simplify the setting, we consider two types of network denoising.
+In the first type of network denoising, we consider \textit{additive noise~\cite{noble2003graph, parikh2008understanding, miller2015spectral, correia2019handling}.
+We} suppose that $G_{\textup{obs}}$ is a corrupted version of $G_{\textup{true}}$ that includes false edges (i.e., $E_{\textup{obs}}\supseteq E_{\textup{true}}$), and we seek to classify all edges in $G_{\textup{obs}}$ into `positives' (i.e., edges in $G_{\textup{true}}$) and `negatives' (i.e., {false edges in $G_{\textup{obs}}$ or equivalently} nonedges in $G_{\textup{true}}$).
+This network-denoising setting is identical to the anomalous-subgraph-detection problem in Figure \ref{fig:anomaly_detection}, except that now we label the false edges as negatives.
+We interpreted them as positives when we computed the F-score (i.e., the harmonic mean of the precision and recall scores) in Figure \ref{fig:anomaly_detection}\textbf{f}.
+In the second type of network denoising, we consider \textit{subtractive noise} (which is often called edge `prediction'~\cite{zhou2021, liben2007link, menon2011link, kovacs2019network, guimera2020one}).
+We assume that $G_{\textup{obs}}$ is a partially observed version of $G_{\textup{true}}$ (i.e., $E_{\textup{obs}}\subsetneq E_{\textup{true}}$), and we seek to classify nonedges in $G_{\textup{obs}}$ into {positives} (i.e., nonedges in $G_{\textup{true}}$) and {negatives} (i.e., edges in $G_{\textup{true}}$).
+There are many more {positives} than {negatives} because $G_{\textup{true}}$ is sparse (i.e., the edge density is low), so we restrict the classification task to a subset $E_{\textup{nonedge}}$ {of $E_{\textup{obs}}$} that includes all negatives and an equal number of positives.
+We will discuss shortly how we choose $E_{\textup{nonedge}}$.